“We see copper as a standout medium to long-term investment.”

 READ: Antofagasta cautions on short-term copper outlook due to trade tensions as first-half earnings drop

 On the demand side, it’s all about Chinese infrastructure, new technologies and the “green revolution,” says Arden.
-On the demand side, more than a decade of underinvestment means that the slightest shock to supply, like a strike at the giant Escondida mine in Chile, is likely to send tremors through the market and set prices on an upward trajectory.
+On the supply side, more than a decade of underinvestment means that the slightest shock to supply, like a strike at the giant Escondida mine in Chile, is likely to send tremors through the market and set prices on an upward trajectory.

 The obvious way to play this long-term bullish climate for copper is through a copper specialist like Antofagasta (LON:ANTO), or through one or more of the established major copper miners like Freeport McMoRan (NYSE:FCX), BHP Billiton (LON:BLT), or Rio Tinto (LON:RIO).